Select Page

 CEO & Founder of CybSafe

-A former UK Special Forces Lieutenant Colonel, Oz is focused on securing society by helping organisations address the human aspect of cyber security.
-He and his team have developed a platform that leverages advanced data analytics and cognitive technologies to measure and improve cyber security awareness, behaviour and culture.
+A former UK Special Forces Lieutenant Colonel, Oz is focused on securing society by helping organizations address the human aspect of cyber security.
+He and his team have developed a platform that leverages advanced data analytics and cognitive technologies to measure and improve cyber security awareness, behavior and culture.

 Oz is regularly asked to speak publicly, often discussing intelligence, cyber security and the socio-tech challenges faced by society.
 In 2010, Oz was made an MBE following his personal leadership in the most complex of conflict environments.